Community Reads

 Publication year 2014Genre Novel, FictionThemes Emotions/Behavior: MemoryTags Music, Science-Fiction / Dystopian Fiction, Fantasy

-Published in 2014, Station Eleven is the fourth novel by Emily St. John Mandel.
-The book won the Arthur C. Clarke Award in 2015, as well as the Toronto Book Award, and was shortlisted or nominated for several others.
-Set in a post-apocalyptic future where a flu outbreak decimates the world’s population, the book is sometimes categorized as science fiction, although it does not feature any fictional technology; its protagonists’ dramatic involvement also qualifies it...
+Published in 2014, Station Eleven is the fourth novel by Emily St. John Mandel (The Glass Hotel, Sea of Tranquility).
+The book won the Arthur C. Clarke Award, the Toronto Book Award, and was shortlisted or nominated for several others.
+Set in a post-apocalyptic future where a flu outbreak decimates the world’s population, the book is sometimes categorized as science fiction, although it does not feature any fictional technology; its protagonists’ involvement in a traveling...
 Read Station Eleven Summary

 Publication year 2021Genre Novel, FictionThemes Society: Community, Relationships: Friendship, Identity: Race, Life/Time: Coming of Age, Society: Class, Values/Ideas: Equality, Values/Ideas: Justice & Injustice, Relationships: FamilyTags Realistic Fiction, Social Justice, Children's Literature, Modern Classic Fiction